ProTechEx/vgpu-proxmox/README.md

 If something isn't working, please create an issue or join the [Discord server](https://discord.gg/5rQsSV3Byq) and ask for help in the `#proxmox-support` channel.

 When asking for help, please describe your problem in detail instead of just saying "vgpu doesn't work".
 Usually a rough overview over your system (gpu, mainboard, proxmox version, kernel version, ...) and full output of `dmesg` and/or `journalctl --no-pager -b 0 -u nvidia-vgpu-mgr.service` (<-- this only after starting the VM that causes trouble) is helpful.
+Please also provide the output of `uname -a` and `cat /proc/cmdline`

 ## Further reading